AlexisTessier/vibrato-bdd/README.md

 	Returns a function to set the step definition.
 	You also can use the functions and or but to add some clauses.

 	Note that if a step defnition is missing, the script will work, but the test will not pass.
-That allow you to write first your specs without implementing the tests.
+That allows you to write first your specs without implementing the tests.

 	After a then, you can start a new scenario...